 You’ll never guess, but just throwing these half-used containers into the trash isn’t the best way to get rid of them.
 Unfortunately there’s no single way to get rid of everything.

 SELF has a guide to recycling makeup containers.
-You absolutely want to empty and rinse out the containers if at all possible.
+You absolutely want to empty and rinse out the containers if at all possible (here’s a great video on how to clean out beauty containers).
 You can put all the unused product in a bag or sealable container to take to the disposal.
+Nordstrom also has a BeautyCycle program where you take clean, empties to their stores for collection!

 Past that, it depends on the containers and what to do with them.
 There are companies out there who have recycle programs, so those are always a great place to start.
 Even if you can’t figure out what to do with everything, each one container you reuse or recycle is better than none!!